ThreeThirtyAM/Gaggiuino-Shot-Compare/readme.md

 ### The Easy Way (for Windows Users)

 This is the recommended method for most users on Windows.
-No technical setup required!
+No installation, no technical setup!

 1. Go to the [**Releases Page**](https://github.com/threethirtyam/gaggiuino-shot-compare/releases).
-2. Download the latest `.exe` file (e.g., `gsc_v1_0.exe`).
+2. Download the latest `.exe` file (e.g., `gsc_v1_1.exe`).
 3. Double-click the downloaded file to run it.
 That's it!

 ---